storm-software/storm-stack/README.md

 ## Plugins

-- The following Storm Stack plugin packages are included in this repository:
+The following Storm Stack plugin packages are included in this repository:
 - [@storm-stack/plugin-node](https://www.npmjs.com/package/@storm-stack/plugin-node) - A plugin for Node.js applications
+- [@storm-stack/plugin-http](https://www.npmjs.com/package/@storm-stack/plugin-http) - A plugin that adds Http helper types, classes, and functions to a project

+## Presets

+The following Storm Stack preset packages are included in this repository:
 - [@storm-stack/preset-cloudflare-worker](https://www.npmjs.com/package/@storm-stack/preset-cloudflare-worker) - A preset for Cloudflare Worker applications
+- [@storm-stack/preset-cli](https://www.npmjs.com/package/@storm-stack/preset-cli) - A preset for creating commandline applications

 ## Adapters

 An application developed with Storm Stack can include a set of adapters that are used to abstract the underlying technology.
 This allows the application to be built and deployed to different platforms without changing the code.
 There are currently two classes of adapters available:

-- Log Adapters - adapters that provide logging and reporting functionality for the application
+- Log Adapters - adapters that provide logging and reporting functionality for the application.
+The following log adapters packages are included in the repository:
+  - [@storm-stack/log-console](https://www.npmjs.com/package/@storm-stack/log-console) - A package containing functionality to write log messages to the console
+  - [@storm-stack/log-sentry](https://www.npmjs.com/package/@storm-stack/log-sentry) - A package containing functionality to write log messages to [sentry](https://sentry.io)
+  - [@storm-stack/log-otel](https://www.npmjs.com/package/@storm-stack/log-otel) - A package containing functionality to write log messages to an [OpenTelemetry](https://opentelemetry.io/) collector
+  - [@storm-stack/log-storage](https://www.npmjs.com/package/@storm-stack/log-storage) - A package containing functionality to write log messages to a specified storage type
+  - [@storm-stack/log-stream](https://www.npmjs.com/package/@storm-stack/log-stream) - A package containing functionality to write log messages to streams

 - File System Adapters - adapters used to abstract away the process of writing or reading from the file system

 ## Development Tools